smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 7.0 to 7.1/index.md

 #### Broadening choice uniqueness

 Prior to SDL Core 7.1, choice set choices and menu commands were required to have unique primary text.
-SDL Core 7.1 removes this restirction
+SDL Core 7.1 removes this restriction.

 #### Keyboard Enhancements

 SDL Core 7.1 adds a new `NUMERIC` keyboard layout and new enhancements to allow apps to mask entered characters and change special characters shown on the keyboard layout.

-### OEM exlcusive apps support
+### OEM exclusive apps support

 SDL Core 7.1 adds the ability to share vehicle type information before sending the Register App interface request.
 This will enable SDL adopters to provide exclusive apps to their users depending on vehicle type